 Based in Bishop Auckland Market Place, it will host conferences and workshops for international delegates and undertake world-class research.

-It will also offer postgraduate students the opportunity to study major artworks and rare objects and work alongside curatorial staff at Auckland Castle Trust’s separate Spanish Gallery, ensuring the next generation of curators and museum professionals enjoy hands-on experience with an evolving collection.
+It will also offer postgraduate students the opportunity to study major artworks and rare objects and work alongside curatorial staff at The Auckland Project’s separate Spanish Gallery, ensuring the next generation of curators and museum professionals enjoy hands-on experience with an evolving collection.

 The Centre is being supported with a £600,000 grant from Santander – the largest single donation made by the bank to a UK university – with Durham University committing an additional £1m over the next five years.